Brushfam/openbrush-contracts/docs/docs/smart-contracts/pausable.md

 ## Step 1: Import default implementation

 With [default `Cargo.toml`](/smart-contracts/overview#the-default-toml-of-your-project-with-openbrush),
-you need to import the `pausable` module, enable the corresponding feature, and embed the module data structure as described in [that section](/smart-contracts/overview#reuse-implementation-of-traits-from-openbrush).
+you need to enable `pausable` feature, embed modules data structures and implement them via `#[openbrush::implementation]` macro as described in [that section](/smart-contracts/overview#reuse-implementation-of-traits-from-openbrush).

 The main trait is `Pausable`.